-Harmful and Beneficial Microbes Become lab scientists and experience an up close and personal understanding of the differences between harmful and beneficial bacteria.
-A soil hike on our trails and a microscopic study enrich awareness of where bacteria can be found and the good (and not-so-good) work it can do!
+FIFTH GRADE Harmful and Beneficial Microbes Become lab scientists and experience an up close and personal understanding of the differences between harmful and beneficial bacteria.
+A soil hike on our trails and a microscopic study enrich awareness of where bacteria can be found and the good and not-so-good work it can do!
 Classification: Plants and Animals of Georgia On a guided forest walk discover plants and animals and their importance and dependency on each other.
-Use tools and technology, "dig into" the scientific importance of soil.
-An interactive activity with our vast skins, skulls, and scat collection will provide an understanding of the grouping and classifications of living things.
-This program also offered at McDaniel Farm Park, or at a park location near you (weather and location permitting).
-World War I Impacts Georgia: Trenches, Tactics and Technology Explore the causes and impact of World War I through the lens of technology, gardening, and food preservation.
-Using primary sources, investigate life on the home front and in the trenches, the role and contributions of the United States in this world wide conflict, food conservation, and much more.
+Using tools and technology, dig into the scientific importance of soil.
+An interactive activity with our vast skins, skulls, and scat collection provides an understanding of the grouping and classifications of living things.
+This program is also offered at McDaniel Farm Park or at a park location near you (weather/location permitting).
+World War I Impacts Georgia: Trenches, Tactics and Technology Explore the causes and impacts of World War I through the lens of technology, gardening, and food preservation.
+Using primary sources, investigate life on the home front and in the trenches, the role and contributions of the United States in this world wide conflict, food conservation, and more.
 Educators in period attire guide students to create synthetic rubber in the lab and closely analyze various harmful and beneficial microbes that impacted soldiers and those at home.
 Interact with special floor maps to understand the various nations involved in the conflict.
-Brother, Can You Spare a Dime? | McDaniel Farm Park Explore life during the Great Depression of the 1930s.
-Discover how the McDaniel family survived the challenges of the Great Depression.
-Participate in farm life through hands-on activities that allow students to work with cotton, experience chores, see the life of a sharecropper, and much more.

-Meteorology and Hydrology

-Student meteorologists collect data using a variety of scientific instruments to predict tomorrow's weather.
-Build a hurricane and experience the thrill of being inside one while viewing Force Five in the Discovery Dome.
-Hands-on exploration in Discover $\rm H_2O$ and a guided trail hike provide an up close experience on how water shapes the landscape and how climate change dramatically affects wildlife.
-GSE/AKS - $\rm 6^{th}$ grade science
+Brother, Can You Spare a Dime? | McDaniel Farm Park Discover how the McDaniel family survived the challenges of the Great Depression.
+Participate in farm life through hands-on activities that allow students to work with cotton, experience chores, see the life of a sharecropper, and more.
+MIDDLE SCHOOL Meteorology and Hydrology Student meteorologists collect data using a variety of scientific instruments to predict tomorrow's weather.
+Build a hurricane and experience the thrill of being inside one while viewing the Discovery Dome's Force Five movie.
+Hands-on exploration in the Discover H2O exhibit and a guided trail hike provide an up-close experience on how water shapes the landscape and how climate change dramatically affects wildlife.
+GSE/AKS - 6th grade science Soil Rocks!

-Soil Rocks!